 What is my Overdraft Privilege limit?

 Overdraft privilege of $600 is available on regular consumer accounts ($200 for accounts opened less than 6 months).
-Advantage Investment Accounts are excluded.
+Spirit Checking and Advantage Investment Accounts are excluded.
+Next Checking accounts are excluded from Overdraft Privilege for a minimum of 12 months from account opening, and only permitted thereafter by approved request.

 How do I know when I use the overdraft limit?
 What if I go beyond my Overdraft Privilege limit?